 3. Clothing and Personal Property Confiscated

-After the mugshot, the suspect may be provided with a jail uniform and must relinquish their own clothing and personal belongings.
-These items are held until the suspect is released, unless any contraband (such as a pocket knife or anything considered evidence) is found.
+After the mug shot, the suspect may be given a jail uniform and must relinquish their own clothing and personal belongings.
+The suspect will receive the items back when they're released unless it's contraband (such as a pocket knife) or anything considered evidence.

-An officer will then take an impression of the suspect's fingerprints, usually all 10 fingers from side to side (the suspect will "roll" their fingers in order to record all of the prints).
-If the crime in question has fingerprint evidence, they'll be compared to those of the suspect in order to either find a match or eliminate the suspect.
-The fingerprints are then kept in a database indefinitely.
-The suspect may also be asked to submit a saliva, hair, or other DNA sample.
+An officer will then take an impression of the suspect's fingerprints.
+The suspect will "roll" all ten fingers from side-to-side to record all the prints.
+If the crime in question has fingerprint evidence, they're compared to the suspect's to either find a match or eliminate the suspect.
+The suspect's fingerprints remain in a database indefinitely.
+The suspect may also have to submit saliva, hair, or other DNA samples.

 5. Full-Body Search

-This isn't a simple search, but requires the removal of all clothing and can be quite invasive.
-The purpose for the strip search is to make sure there are no weapons or drugs brought into the holding cell.
-Police conduct full-body searches even if the crime in question is relatively minor and doesn't involve violence or drugs.
+Police conduct full-body searches even if the crime in question is relatively minor, such as a misdemeanor, and doesn't involve violence or drugs.
+This isn't a simple search but requires the removal of all clothing and can be quite invasive.
+The strip search aims to ensure no weapons or drugs come into the holding cell.

 6. Check for Warrants

-Police conduct a search through the database for any outstanding warrants the suspect may have.
+Police conduct a search through the database for any outstanding warrants the suspect may have for other criminal cases.
 Sometimes police are able to solve other crimes by chance if they pick someone up for an unrelated crime and find a match.
 Remember, your Miranda rights apply when you are in police custody and you're being questioned.
 However, anything you say voluntarily can and will be used against you, so you should remain silent and ask for a defense lawyer immediately.

 7. Health Check

-Personnel will conduct a general health screening to make sure the suspect is neither in need of immediate care nor a threat to the officers or other suspects being held.
+Personnel will conduct a general health screening to make sure the suspect is neither in need of immediate care nor a threat to the officers or other suspects in custody.
 This could include blood tests and even X-rays.

-Finally, the suspect will be placed in a holding cell or other secure facility to await trial or the posting of bail.
-Prior to placement, the suspect may be asked about gang affiliations or any other factors that may present problems in a confined space.
+Finally, the suspect is placed in a holding cell or other secure facility to await trial or the posting of bail.
+Before placement, officers will ask suspects about gang affiliations or other factors that may present problems in a confined space.
 After completing the booking process, a suspect is typically allowed to make a phone call.
 You should contact a lawyer or family member who can retain a lawyer on your behalf.